mcappola/WindowsFileUtilities/README.md

 # WindowsFileUtilities
 Useful batch scripts for working with files from the Windows terminal.

-Last Update: 20231004
+Last Update: 20231017

-Notes:  Scripts have only been tested using the command prompt on Windows 10.
+Notes:  Scripts have only been tested using cmd on Windows 10.
         Gzip does not ship with a standard Windows OS and must be downloaded.
 Using any of the gzip scripts will require the gzip utility to be in a pathed directory.
 I recommend downloading it via cygwin.

 ---------------------------------------------------------------------------------------------------------